EmilioCorigliano/ASPIS/README.md

 Solution: Use the `_dup` version.

+What about the grey-area variable?

+Solution 1:
+Recursively protect also this variable

+Solution 2:
+Make a duplication just before the call and don't use it no more

 #### Case 1.2
 What if it is called a `to_harden` with two parameters where the first one is an `exclude` GV and the other is in the grey-area.